totofanfan75/BehavorialPortfolioOptimization/README.md

 This project implements and compares **two paradigms of portfolio optimization**:

-1. **Classical Mean-Variance (Markowitz, 1952)** — the rational investor maximises Sharpe ratio
+1. **Classical Mean-Variance (Markowitz, 1952)** : the rational investor maximises Sharpe ratio
-2. **Prospect Theory (Kahneman & Tversky, 1979)** — the behavioral investor maximises expected prospect value with asymmetric loss aversion
+2. **Prospect Theory (Kahneman & Tversky, 1979)** : the behavioral investor maximises expected prospect value with asymmetric loss aversion

 The core research questions are:

 > *What is the long-run performance cost of loss aversion?*
 > *Does the Myopic Loss Aversion effect (Thaler et al., 1997) hold in a diversified multi-asset setting?*

-These questions sit at the heart of Amundi's Investor Intelligence research agenda (Bianchi & Brière, WP150, 2024).

 ---